Pouki8/TypeScript-Zapata-apprentissage/README.md

 - What is the `any` type?
 We can use `any`, to use any type of value and there will be no errors during type checking.
 See the examples in the index.ts
 - How to type the return of a function as well as the type of its parameters?
+In a function, we need to return the type of the function with its parameters whether it is a number or a string.
+See the examples in the index.ts

 **🎉🎉🎉Update the Github Project board🎉🎉🎉**